View our EdD Early Childhood specialization completion requirements

 Currently, she teaches research at Walden University to social work students and serves as a consultant to graduate students, advanced health providers, and researchers in developing research proposals and conducting statistical analyses.
 Her special research interests include the effect of stress on handwriting and the relationship of handwriting to cognitive development and emotional expression and regulation.
 Previously, she worked in business and has a unique perspective on the important role of businesses that provide services for their clients.

-Having pursued a second master's degree in human development and PhD as a mid-career adult, she is interested in the challenges faced by non-traditional students and strategies that help them succeed.
+Having pursued a second master's degree in human development (St. Mary's University of Minnesota) after her MSSW (University of Wisconsin-Madison) and PhD (University of Minnesota) as a mid-career adult, she is interested in the challenges faced by non-traditional students and strategies that help them succeed.

 SOCW 6101 - Essentials of Social Work Practice